reinierdevalk/abtab/README.md

     Python 3.x.y

-If the output shows a version that is too old, or an error like `bash: python3: command not found`, indicating that Python is not installed, proceed to Step 2.
+If the output shows a version that is too old, or an error like `bash: python3: command not found`, indicating that Python is not installed, proceed to Steps 2 and 3.

-**Note for Windows users** If the command `python3 --version` returns a `command not found error`, try running `python --version` instead.
+:warning: **Note for Windows users** If the command `python3 --version` returns a `command not found error`, try running `python --version` instead.
 If you see the expected output (`Python3.x.y`), Python3 has been installed, but no symlink to it has been created.
 To create the symlink, run

     $ ln -s $(which python) /usr/bin/python3